Updated March 21, 2023

 - Mitsubishi is using Fuzzy Logic to make Elevator Management more efficient by taking passenger traffic as input.

 - Nippon Steel uses Fuzzy Logic to decide the proportion in which different cement types should be mixed to make more durable cement.

-- Fuzzy Logic finds its application in the chemical industry for managing the different processes like pH control, drying process, and distillation process.
+- Fuzzy Logic finds its application in the chemical industry for managing different processes like pH control, drying process, and distillation process.

 - Fuzzy Logic can be combined with Artificial Neural Network (ANN) to mimic how a human brain works.
-Fuzzy Logic aggregates data and transforms into more meaningful information which is used as Fuzzy sets.
+Fuzzy Logic aggregates data and transforms it into more meaningful information, which is used as Fuzzy sets.